viktorcikojevic/whatsapp-text-with-alfred/README.md

 # whatsapp-text-with-alfred
 The WhatsApp Toolkit for Alfred lets you quickly send a text message with WhatsApp Click-to-Send API and [Mac app](https://www.whatsapp.com/download).

 HOW TO USE:
 enter “wa <CONTACT NAME>“, select the contact, and then press ENTER to send a message.
-It is assumed that the WhatsApp application is installed
+It is assumed that the WhatsApp application is installed.

+## Important note
+  Make sure that the number in your contact has a correct country calling code.